Particular/docs.particular.net/servicecontrol/index.md

 include: servicecontrol

-How ServiceControl, ServicePulse and ServiceInsight work together can be found with [the Particular Service Platform](/platform/).
+For more information on how ServiceControl, ServicePulse, and ServiceInsight work together, refer to [the Particular Service Platform](/platform/).

 ### ServiceControl instance types

 After [installation](/servicecontrol/installation.md), the ServiceControl Management Utility provides the ability to add, upgrade and delete ServiceControl instances.
 There are three different instances that can be created:

 - [Error instances](/servicecontrol/servicecontrol-instances/)
-  This is the most commonly used ServiceControl instance and indispensable for the correct working of any NServiceBus system.
-Together with SerivcePulse it provides the ability to show and retry failed messages.
+  This is the most commonly used ServiceControl instance and indispensable to ensure the correct working of an NServiceBus system.
+Together with SerivcePulse, it provides the ability to visualize and retry failed messages.
 - [Audit instances](/servicecontrol/audit-instances/)
-  This ServiceControl instance provides valuable information about the message flow through a system.
+  This ServiceControl Audit instance provides valuable information about the message flow through a system.
 - [Monitoring instances](/servicecontrol/monitoring-instances/)
   For performance monitoring and analyzing additional metrics, especially in production.

 ## Installation of ServiceControl instances

-After downloading ServiceControl the ServiceControl Management utility is available in the Windows Start menu.
-The actual ServiceControl instances mentioned above need to be installed and configured via this management utility.
+After downloading ServiceControl, the ServiceControl Management utility is available in the Windows Start menu.
+The ServiceControl instances mentioned above need to be installed and configured via the Management utility.

-Read more about how to [install and configure](/servicecontrol/installation.md) these instances.
+Read more about how to [install and configure](/servicecontrol/installation.md) ServiceControl instances.

 ## Connect endpoints to ServiceControl

 NServiceBus endpoints need to be configured to send data about their operations to a set of centralized queues that are unique to the system.
-ServiceControl monitors these queues, and collects and processes this data.
+ServiceControl monitors these queues, collects and processes this data.

-Note that this data is still send to queues, even if ServiceControl is down.
-When ServiceControl starts working again, it will process the information that was saved while it was offline.
+Note that the data is sent to queues, even when ServiceControl is down.
+When ServiceControl becomes available, it will process the messages that were stored in the queue while it was offline.

 To enable [ServiceControl](/servicecontrol) to gather this information, configure the endpoints appropriately: